 I think it’s very doable for a single person to live on US$700 per month.
 There are plenty of apartments around US$150 per month range and there are many local restaurants with meals for $1 to $2.
 You couldn’t drink much alcohol or travel outside the city on that budget, but you could definitely live that cheaply.

-I occasionally get some angry comments saying that I don’t know what I’m talking about and that it’s impossible to live a decent life for this cheap.
+I occasionally get some angry feedback saying that I don’t know what I’m talking about and that it’s impossible to live a decent life for this cheap.
 I agree to a point.
 If you spend all your time in bars drinking western alcohol, eat at western restaurants, and want to live in a western-style house in a sub-urban compound, your living costs will be much higher.
 This is Thailand, so many of the sex-pats will have rented girlfriends and have to spend a lot of extra money maintaining that lifestyle.
-This post is not for sex-pats.

 Living Inexpensively in Thailand